Services for 3 to 6 month old infants

 We do things differently in our clinic compared to other services for babies with tongue tie.
 We do not offer surgery on a first appointment as we do not believe that this is in the best interest of your baby, nor is it in keeping with current international best practice for the treatment of tongue tie.

 The pathway of care for 3-6 month olds is different from the 0-12 week olds.
 This is because it can be harder to facilitate an infant of this age group to change how they feed.
-Their compensatory movement patterns are more established and their newborn reflexes which help with feeding are now integrated.
+Their compensatory movement patterns are more established and their newborn feeding reflexes are no longer present for us to work with.

-A baby who has a tongue tie will have had to adapt to this anatomical/structural restriction from before they were born.
-They will therefore have developed compensations to feed which in turn causes tension patterns in their body; for example, you may have noticed they turn their head one way more than the other or they tend to keep their hands fisted a lot of the time.
+A baby who has a tongue tie will have had to adapt to this structural restriction from before they were born.
+They will therefore have developed compensations to feed which in turn causes tension patterns in their body; for example, you may have noticed they turn their head one way more than the other or they find tummy time hard.

 To help your baby transition to a normal feeding pattern, using the muscles in the way they were intended and to build up sufficient stamina, is going to take time and help from you.
 We therefore need to show you how to do this, and your baby will find this process following surgery much easier if they are prepared ahead of time.